 - 1/8 tsp Ground Black Pepper

-- Make the dressing: In the bowl of a food processor add all ingredients except oil.
-Process together.
-With the motor running, slowly stream in oil.
-Process until emulsified.
-Transfer to a container, cover and refrigerate until ready to use.
-Make sure you shake dressing well before using.
+- Make the dressing: In a small mixing bowl, combine all ingredients for the dressing.
+Whisk well until completely emulsified and combined.
+Cover and refrigerate until ready to use.
+Make sure you whisk the dressing well before using.

-- Make the salsa: Combine all the ingredients for the salsa, except the corn, in a medium sized bowl.
+- Make the salsa: In a medium sized mixing bowl, combine all the ingredients for the salsa, except the corn.
 Season with a scant ¼ teaspoon kosher salt.
 Set aside.

-- Heat grill to medium high.
-Place corn on grill and cook, turning occasionally, until charred in spots and corn is cooked through, about 10 minutes total.
+- Heat grill to medium-high (425°F to 450°F).
+Place corn on the grill and cook, turning occasionally, until charred in spots and corn is cooked through, about 10 minutes total.
 Remove corn from grill and let cool slightly.
 Slice kernels off cob and transfer to bowl with salsa and gently stir to combine.
 Taste salsa and adjust for seasoning with salt and pepper.

 - To Serve: Transfer scallops to a serving platter.
-Spoon salsa alongside of scallops and drizzle with some of the vinaigrette.
-Serve with remaining vinaigrette on side.
+Drizzle scallops with the dressing and serve with salsa and any remaining vinaigrette on the side.
 Enjoy!